Nat-crit20/kanban-client/README.md

 - I still need to work on the styles for form validation.
 - In the future, I would also like to add a drag-and-drop feature.
+- View the optimal layout for the app depending on the device's screen size

 ## Author